LordOfCorners/lordofcorners.github.io/_posts/2016-05-29-futbol-forever.markdown

 _They have Fútbol._

 Much like in Old Fútbol, two teams (Barcenova and Space Brazil) are competing to get the ball into the goal.
 However, humanity abandoned terrestrial life generations ago.
 Small planetoids and a sun lie in the field of play, making it necessary to adapt to the changing forces.
 The result is a slidey, desperate, inertia-guided shoutfest masquerading as a minimalist sports game.
-Fútbol Forever is currently a `4 player local multiplayer` game that was designed to be played in a public space, such as a bar.
-My co-designer/developer [Anthony Marefat](http://www.whomakesgames.me/) and I submitted this game for our Parsons Design & Technology MFA thesis.
-It began as an `openFrameworks` experiment, but we ported it to `Unity` as the game's potential became apparent.

-Fútbol Forever currently exists as an `arcade cabinet` as part of the [Death By Audio Arcade](http://deathbyaudioarcade.com/), and has been exhibited at many galleries and events including the `Smithsonian American Art Museum`, `Flowers for All Occasions`, `MAGFest`, and `World Maker Faire`.
-It lives permanently at [Wonderville](https://www.wonderville.nyc/) on the border of Bed-Stuy and Bushwick in Brooklyn.
+Fútbol Forever was commissioned by [Death By Audio Arcade](http://deathbyaudioarcade.com/) to be built into an arcade cabinet and added to their collection or traveling indie games.
+This collection has been exhibited at many galleries and events including the `Smithsonian American Art Museum` and `World Maker Faire`.

+I became a board member of Death By Audio Arcade and helped run a \$100,000 Kickstarter campaign to open a permanent gallery space/bar called [Wonderville](https://www.wonderville.nyc/), where Fútbol Forever has found its forever home.

 {% include image-row.html image1="portfolio/ff/futbol-forever-screenshot.png" image2="portfolio/ff/futbol-forever-cabinet.jpg" image3="portfolio/ff/futbol-forever-magfest.jpg" image4="portfolio/ff/space-brazil-wins.png" %}